-Perl has no switch statements.
+Older versions of Perl have no switch statement.
 How do I avoid a long if-else-if pattern?

 The problem: